Día de Muertos

 - Location: Springs Preserve

 - Admission: Non-members: $10 adult, $6 child (ages 3-17.)
-Members: $9 adult, $5 child.
+Free for children 2 and younger.
+Individual, Family and Bronze members: $9 adult, $5 child.
 Silver State Pass, Gold and Platinum members receive free admission.
-Free for children 2 and younger.

 - RSVP: No reservations required.
 But we do recommend purchasing tickets in advance to avoid a sell-out risk.